Este2013/jira_watch/README.md

 ## BUGS
  - if project filters are changed before request completes, the newer request is not taken into account
  - if a ticket is selected and a refresh occurs, the selected ticket does not update on right side
+ - [TODO] prevent anymation of collapse when scrolling

 # Furthemore
  - GitLab view